 While it seems like this revolution came fast, in truth, the data tidal wave has been mounting for well over a decade.
 I remember the first time I truly felt the data imperative, more than 15 years ago.

 I was working with one of our clients (a large healthcare company) on process and transformation, and the concept of what I refer to as “data mining, morphing and making” started to become a part of our scope of work.
 Suddenly, we were equally as concerned with guaranteeing quality of product and quality of process, as we were with building data tools and using data for testing and verification.
 Among our focuses was ensuring the data we were creating could be useful in a multitude of purposes.
 We had to make the data unique and useable so that it could truly help the business.
 At the time, the metrics we were collecting were mostly related to Quality of Product: test coverage, state of test completion and results, defect recidivism rate, find/fix trending, etc.

-In addition to operational metrics, QA leaders are now concerned with process/efficiency metrics: team velocity and sprint backlog completion, time lag from “feature done” to “feature in production,” team increase in velocity over time, defects that escape containment (pass the sprint and get into production).
+In addition to operational metrics, software teams are now concerned with process/efficiency metrics: team velocity and sprint backlog completion, time lag from “feature done” to “feature in production,” team increase in velocity over time, defects that escape containment (pass the sprint and get into production).
 And it’s not just about understanding how to develop metrics based on the data you own, but also the data that you pull in from outside your four walls.
 It’s about making sure that data can be used to develop the metrics you use to derive next-level insights about how to drive future improvements to your quality of product and quality of process.